Best Phone 2015: The Best Mobile Phones to Buy

 Best iPhone for Battery Life: iPhone 6 Plus

-2014 has been a stellar year for smartphones with the iPhone 6 and iPhone 6 Plus finally bringing Apple to the big phone party Android users have been dancing at for years.
+2014: A year in smartphones2014 was a stellar year for smartphones with the iPhone 6 and iPhone 6 Plus finally bringing Apple to the big phone party Android users have been dancing at for years.
 We've had the debut of Quad-HD screens on the likes of the LG G3 and Samsung Galaxy Note 4 and you can also finally buy smaller Android handsets that offer all the bells and whistles of their bigger flagship siblings for those who like their phones petite.

 Even if your budget is a bit tight you won't be held back from buying some of the best phones as the likes of the Moto G (leading our list of the best cheap phones) and OnePlus One offer excellent all round performance for half the money of the flagships phones.